 "And I said, 'Who are You, Lord?'
 And the Lord said, 'I am Jesus whom you are persecuting.Acts 26:15(NASB)

-The martyrdom of Stephen was the point at which a man named Saul of Tarsus began to breathe out threats and murder against the disciples, and was given permission to arrest both men and women who followed Jesus.
-It was as he was travelling to Damascus to arrest Christians there, that a light from heaven suddenly flashed around him and falling to the ground, a voice said to him, "Saul, Saul, why are you persecuting Me?
+The martyrdom of Stephen was the point at which a man named Saul of Tarsus began to breathe out threats and murder against the disciples and was given permission to arrest both men and women who followed Jesus.
+It was as he was travelling to Damascus to arrest Christians there, that a light from heaven suddenly flashed around him.
+He fell to the ground and a voice said to him, "Saul, Saul, why are you persecuting Me?
 It's hard for you to kick against the goads."

-In his defence Paul was relating his life-changing event, on the Damascus road, which caused Him to renounce his Jewish faith and place his trust in Christ, for the forgiveness of sin and life everlasting.
+In his defence, Paul was relating his life-changing event on the Damascus road which caused Him to renounce his Jewish faith and place his trust in Christ for the forgiveness of sin and life everlasting.
 He had told the assembled company how he had been rebelling against the truth of the gospel.
-He explained that he had been and resisting the convicting work of the Holy Spirit and kicking against the goads of his inner conscience.
+He explained that he had been resisting the convicting work of the Holy Spirit and kicking against the goads of his inner conscience.

 May we be faithful in the work that God has given us to do and be prepared to give an account of the hope we have in us.

-Heavenly Father, thank You for Your word.
+Heavenly Father, thank You for Your Word.
 Thank You for the ministry of Paul and the lessons we can learn from his life and ministry.
-Give me an understanding heart that is willing to learn, and prevent me from holding fast to any opinion or belief systems that is counter to the truth of the gospel.
-Give me a teachable spirit I pray and may I be used in the furtherance of the gospel, in whatever way You choose - for Your praise and glory.
+Give me an understanding heart that is willing to learn and prevent me from holding fast to any opinions or belief systems that are counter to the truth of the gospel.
+Give me a teachable spirit I pray, and may I be used in the furtherance of the gospel in whatever way You choose - for Your praise and glory.
 This I ask in Jesus' name, AMEN.